 Born in Lithuania, Mr. Rachlin immigrated to Vienna in 1978.
 He studied violin with Boris Kuschnir at the Vienna Conservatory and with Pinchas Zukerman.
 After winning the "Young Musician of the Year" Award at the Eurovision Competition in 1988, he became the youngest soloist ever to play with the Vienna Philharmonic, debuting under Riccardo Muti.
 At the recommendation of Mariss Jansons, Mr. Rachlin studied conducting with Sophie Rachlin.
 Since September 1999, he is on the violin faculty at the Music and Arts University of the City of Vienna.
-He is also an accomplished viola player, and his recordings for Sony Classical, Warner Classics and Deutsche Grammophon have been met with great acclaim.
+His recordings for Sony Classical, Warner Classics and Deutsche Grammophon have been met with great acclaim.
 Mr. Rachlin, a UNICEF Goodwill Ambassador, is committed to educational outreach and charity work.

 Julian Rachlin plays the 1704 "ex Liebig" Stradivari and a 1785 Lorenzo Storioni viola, on loan to him courtesy of the Dkfm.
 Angelika Prokopp Privatstiftung.
 His strings are kindly sponsored by Thomastik-Infeld.